How to Create Interactive User Guides For Your SaaS Product

-- An interactive user guide is a set of functionality helping customers understand how to use your product.
+- An interactive user guide is a combination of prompts used when onboarding users in order to help them understand how to use your product.

 - There are two main types of user guides: full product tours (which tend to be more detailed and time-consuming), and interactive manuals (using tooltips and real-time guidance to provide more contextual help to your customers).